yitzuliu/DissertationDemo/src/config/README.md

 ## 📋 Overview

-The configuration system manages all settings for the AI Vision Intelligence Hub, including model configurations, application settings, and prompt templates.
-This system provides a centralized, flexible, and validated approach to managing the entire application's behavior.
+The configuration system manages all settings for the AI Vision Intelligence Hub, including model configurations, application settings, prompt templates, VLM system settings, and VLM fallback system settings.
+This system provides a centralized, flexible, and validated approach to managing the entire application's behavior including intelligent query processing and multi-model vision-language processing.

 ## 🏗️ Architecture